bd2kccd/ccd-annotations-cytoscape/README.md

 #### CCD Annotations Panel

 The CCD Annotations app provides a panel in Cytoscape's left Control Panel.
-This panel provides most of the functionality of the app, including creation, searching, sorting, and union/intersection.
+This panel contains most of the functionality of the app, including creation, searching, and union/intersection.

 #### Creation